MoonPoet/xaprb-src/content/blog/2014/02/23/introductions-recommendations.md

 of thing anymore.
 Cleaning up this kind of mess is the *last* thing I want to be doing at times when I'm focusing my attention on critical priorities for my company or family.

+Or, alternatively, I'll just ignore the introduction and Alex is going to wonder why I never respond.
+That situation does nobody any good either.

 ### The Stakes Are High